 The variable names are saved in the file header.
-Unless preservecase has been specified, the names of character variables will be saved in lower case, and the names of numeric variables will be saved in upper case.
+Unless preservecase has been specified, the names of character variables will be saved in lowercase, and the names of numeric variables will be saved in uppercase.
 The \$ in the invar statement specifies that the variables that follow are character type.
 The # specifies numeric.
-If \$ or # are not used in an invar statement, the default is numeric.
+If \$ and # are not used in an invar statement, the default is numeric.